w4bo/AA2425-unibo-mldm/slides/01-crispdm.md

 :::: {.columns}
 ::: {.column width="60%"}

-The CRISPDM tells us that *we don't do machine learning for the sake of training machine learning models*
+The CRISP-DM tells us that *we don't do machine learning for the sake of training machine learning models*

 - We have real problems to solve and questions to answer
 - A data scientist must understand the data and the domain before trying any model